Skip to content

 The reason is that the neophyte already fructifies as a young tree, forms hundreds of thousands of seeds and reproduces vegetatively.
 It particularly likes wetlands, where it competes aggressively with native tree species.

-8. common robinia (Robinia pseudoacacia)
+8. Black Locust (Robinia pseudoacacia)

 The common robinia (also known as false acacia) also joins the list of non-native, invasive trees.
 The deciduous tree originates from North America and is probably the most common neophyte in German forests.

-9. ash maple (Acer negundo)
+9. Boxelder Maple (Acer negundo)

 The The area of origin of the ash maple, which is foreign to Germany, is Canada.
 However, the immigrant deciduous tree is considered invasive because it germinates quickly, grows rapidly and subsequently displaces native trees.